Australopithecus Scientific Classification

 Here is a quick breakdown of the characteristics of Australopithecus:

-- Ape-like face with flat nose and strong protruding jaw
+- Ape-like face with a flat nose and strong protruding jaw

 - Small canine teeth